Windows Server 2016 Remote Desktop not working after reboot

 Step 4.
 Double click the new DWORD Value, and then tick “Decimal”, change the value to 60000.
 Finally restart.

-Method 4.
-Run Disk cleanup to free up disk space
+Method 3.
+Run Disk Cleanup to free up disk space

 Step 1.
-Search CMD in the search box, run as administrator to open CMD
+Search "cmd" in the search box, and run as administrator to open Command Prompt.

 Step 2.
 Type “cleanmgr.exe” and press the “Enter” key.